beamer-bridge/beamer/docs/source/whitepaper.rst

 A liquidity provider, later called Bob, provides the service by directly filling the request on target rollup (B).
 He now pays Alice upfront through a contract called ``FillManager`` and Alice receives the tokens without having to send any subsequent transactions.

-Alice will pay a fee for bridging her tokens.
-This fee needs to cover the expense of the liquidity provider and reward them.
-The fee also includes the Beamer service fee, which is used for further development of the protocol.

 Security for Alice
 ++++++++++++++++++